 How will my information be processed?

-Biobank activities are regulated by law and supervised by Valvira, the National Supervisory Authority for Welfare and Health.
+Biobank activities are regulated by law and supervised by the Finnish Medicines Agency Fimea.
 All material is processed and stored with strict respect for privacy.
 The Blood Service does not disclose identifying information to researchers.
 Therefore, scientists cannot associate any samples with the persons who gave them.